jfalkenstein/MiddleMan/documentation/serverConfiguration.md

 host.

 Here are some relevant Apache directives for the current configuration:
-@codetly using.
+@code
+#This is the port number MiddleMan is currently using.
 It is not necessary, as
 #MiddleMan could listen on any port.
-However,
-#This is the port number MiddleMan is curren whatever port being used, Apache
-#needs to be configured accordingly.
 Listen 8081

 <VirtualHost *:8081>